10up/gutenberg-best-practices/training/Blocks/10-Using the Block Scaffold command.md

-# Lesson 10: Scaffolding with the Block Scaffold Command
+# 10. Scaffolding with the Block Scaffold Command

 ## Overview